badkem/badkem/README.md

 ##
 - 🔭 I’m currently studying ...
 - 🌱 I’m currently learning Swift, Dart, Java...
+- 💁🏼 Fun fact: "you forget the dream when you get in the reality and you also forget the reality when you get in the dream"
 - 📫 How to reach me:
 -->
 + fb.com/mjnkool